ManiAm/moviepulse/README.md

 To improve response time and reduce redundant calls, Flask leverages an in-memory Redis cache.
 Frequently accessed data is temporarily stored in Redis, allowing the system to serve cached results quickly rather than querying TMDb on every request.
 Redis is deployed in a Docker container to maintain state across reboots.

+While Redis is ideal for caching transient data, persistent user-related information—such as interaction logs, preferences, watch history, and session metadata—is stored in a PostgreSQL database.
+SQLAlchemy serves as the ORM layer, providing a clean and Pythonic interface to interact with the database.

 The project structure looks like:

     moviepulse/
         ├── app.py
         ├── docker-compose.yml
         ├── models_redis.py
+        ├── models_sql.py
         ├── tmdb_client.py
         ├── requirements.txt
         ├── .env  --> API token